 This is the standard flight level setting of 1013 hPa or 29.92 inHg.
 With this setting the altimeter shows pressure altitude or altitude in the international standard atmosphere (ISA).
 The altitude where you need to set QNE depends on the country where you fly, check the AIP for that.

 This is the setting at any other datum than QNH.
 Setting QFE gives you your height against a certain datum, usually the mountain airport you are flying to or from.
 After landing the altitude indicator will show 0 (zero).
-Mostly used in mountain areas but it is not very common.
+Mostly used in mountain areas but it is not very commonly used outside those areas.

 The altimeter is sensitive to pressure changes, as such any outside pressure change will affect the instrument.
 The pilot will not know it as he is following a set level which moves up and down together with changes in outside pressure.
 Keep in mind that every hPa change is some 27 feet altitude difference, hence the importance to regularly get updated QNH settings.